Important helpline numbers in Vizag for Covid-19

 Incase, you are looking for any further information you can contact the Visakhapatnam District Medical And Health Officer through +918912731717.

-Oxygen tanks are the most important tool to fight for patients against Covid19.
-The below are the numbers and names of suppliers who are providing Oxygen tanks.
+Oxygen tanks are the most important tool to fight for patients against Covid-19.
+The below are the Helpline numbers in Visakhapatnam and names of suppliers who are providing Oxygen tanks for Covid-19 patients.
 The respective areas are also mentioned

 |Oxygen Cylinders Suppliers